pbragarusheva/pbragarusheva/README.md

 ## Hi there 👋
-I'm a student at Technical University of Sofia, currently studying in the field of Information Technology.
+I'm a student at Technical University of Sofia, currently studying Computer and Software Engineering.
 I'm especially interested in databases – designing, managing, and optimizing them.

 💻 What I'm working on
 🔹 I work with various database management systems, including:

-MySQL
+-> MySQL

-Oracle
+-> Oracle

-Microsoft SQL Server
+-> Microsoft SQL Server

-PostgreSQL
+-> PostgreSQL

 I enjoy exploring different approaches to data modeling and solving real-world problems related to efficient data storage and access.